angelorange/coin/README.md

 For example, if you want to send $10.00, you need to send in the request body 1000.
 So, in the other words, everything is in cents.

+## Options/ Endpoint
+  There's a folder in the project root which is called doc.
+  Inside of this doc, we have the Insomnia json where it has already somethings created there.

 ### Endpoint

  - Create user ( post /api/users )